 After marrying Visconti in 1971, Hopkin withdrew from the pop music scene to have a family.
 Delaney (who changed his name to Morgan) was born in 1972 and Jessica in 1976.
 Although reportedly unhappy with show business, Hopkin did not stop recording.
 She travelled to Australia with Visconti in January 1972 and performed at a large outdoor rock festival in South Australia, as well as giving concerts in several major cities.
 With the help of Visconti, 1972 saw the release of the Christmas songs 'Mary Had a Baby'/'Cherry Tree Carol' on Regal Zonophone Records, which was re-released in 1973.
 These have been released on CD by Mary Hopkin Music (that's us) in 2008.

 She was in a band called Sundance with Mike Hurst and Mike de Albuquerque of ELO, and then she made an album with the original band called Oasis (nothing to do with those naughty brothers) which also featured Julian Lloyd Webber and Peter Skellern.
-In 1989 she recorded "Spirit" with Benny Gallagher.
-Now being re-released on MHM.
+In 1989 she recorded Spirit with Benny Gallagher, now available on Mary Hopkin Music.

 Lots of recording projects over the years kept Mary as busy as she wants to be, and none of them were ever intended as a "comeback", although this is tends to be what happens.